Mabel Pines: Role in Gravity Falls

-Mabel Pines is an energetic and optimistic girl from Piedmont, California, forced to spend her summer together with her great uncle Stan in the fictional town of Gravity Falls, Oregon.
+Mabel Pines is an energetic and optimistic girl from Piedmont, California, forced to spend her summer together with her Grunkle Stan in the fictional town of Gravity Falls, Oregon.
 She is accompanied by her twin brother Dipper Pines.
-Their parents aren't revealed in the show.

 Mabel wears a variety of colorful sweaters and skirts.
 She is a self-proclaimed arts and crafts master, going so far as to make a wax figure of her uncle Stan with the leftover wax of a melted figure during the episode "Headhunters".
 She grew to like Grunkle Stan and he likes her, too, and is often protective of her and Dipper.

 Mabel is boy-crazy and dislikes anyone who opposes her brother.
 She has a pet pig named Waddles who she won in the episode "The Time Traveler's Pig".
 Despite seeming as just being there for comic relief, Mabel is frequently instrumental in helping her brother solve the mysteries of Gravity Falls and played a pivotal role in all three of the fights that the twins have had against the main antagonist, Bill Cipher, to the point that Dipper says that he has no chance of defeating Bill without Mabel's help.

 Show and character creator Alex Hirsch has stated on occasions that Mabel is much smarter than she seems, saying in a 2013 Reddit AMA that:

 "Mabel's not stupid.
 She's a ham!
 There's a big difference.
 Mabel's love of goofing off is a natural force of her personality, but she can still understand when people she cares about need help or are in danger.
 Don't just make her a catchphrase machine.
 She really cares about the people around her.
 (Secret: Mabel's secretly jealous that her brother's better academically than she is)."